murkl/arch-os/docs/TRANSLATING.md

 - Supported: German, French, Spanish, Italian, Portuguese, Dutch and the Nordic languages
 - Not supported: Polish, Czech, Turkish, Greek, Cyrillic or anything written in a script of its own

 Those letters are not in the font the live image loads and the console draws a replacement mark in their place.
-A test refuses a runtime catalog that would do that.
-A module's catalog is not checked and would simply be unreadable on screen.
+A module's catalog is not checked for it and would simply be unreadable on screen.

 **Note:** _Making those languages possible is a change to the image (a console font loaded for the chosen language), not to the catalog.
 Open an issue if you want to translate into one._